 What equipment/accommodations will be provided for my presentation?

 Oral presenters will present in classrooms equipped with Smart Carts, which should provide most of your technological needs.
-Poster presenters will be supplied with an easel, a 40 x 60 inch posterboard, and binding clips to mount your poster with.
+Poster presenters will be supplied with an easel, a 36 x 48 inch posterboard, and binding clips to mount your poster with.
 If performance or demonstration presenters require specific items for their presentation, please contact Andre Louis at email@example.com or Mary Deibis at firstname.lastname@example.org.

 I am unable to present.
 What should I do?